lifaon74/rx-js-light/src/documentation/tutorial/11-should-i-use-observables.md

 // assumes 'input' is a <select> with a list of locales const inputLocale$ = map$$(fromEventTarget(input, 'change'), () => input.value);

-// an observable emiting the navigator locale const navigatorLocale$ = single(navigator.language);
+// an observable emiting the navigator's locale const navigatorLocale$ = single(navigator.language);

 const locale$ = merge([inputLocale$, navigatorLocale$]);